This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Have you tasted the milk or formula to check that it tastes alright?
 I know it might sound gross, but worth a check!

 If breastmilk or formula are not stored properly they can go bad, and that’s usually the main reason why baby doesn’t like the taste anymore and is suddenly refusing the bottle.
+If you are traveling with breastmilk in particular, be sure to store your breastmilk in a cooler so that it doesn’t go off.

 Other things that might affect the taste of the milk are: